guskmetz/guskmetz.github.io/README.md

 ## Welcome to my GitHub Page!

 I am Gus Kmetz, a Research Associate at the Federal Reserve Bank of San Francisco.
-I have research interests in empirical macroeconomics and consumer finance.
+I have research interests in empirical macroeconomics, macro-finance, and consumer finance.
 Before joining the Federal Reserve, I graduated with a Bachelor of Science in Applied Mathematics-Economics from Brown University with the highest Latin honors and departmental honors in Economics.
 Here is [my CV](https://guskmetz.github.io/files/Gus_Kmetz_CV.pdf).

 ### Publications